 Critical thinking is like a commitment to overcome problems.
 It also assures a possible solution by gathering information from relative sources.
 But before that, you must be curious and should have a nose for information.

 Curiosity is a blessing as it strengthens academic performance.
-Once, curiosity shaped at a younger age, then it helps in creating successful leaders.
-Besides, with help from critical thinking, it becomes easier to study people around.
+Once curiosity is shaped at a younger age or at higher education, then it helps in creating successful leaders.
+Besides, with the help of critical thinking, it becomes easier to study people around.
 When thinking complemented by curiosity, an individual will never analyze face value.
 Rather he/she will dig deeper and study every facet.

 A curious person will always wonder about the things happening around.
 Curiosity with critical thinking kicks your thought process.
 It also offers an avenue to gain profound knowledge.